Foreword by: Jack Cassidy

 Series: Language and Literacy Series

-Shelley B. Wepner is a dean and professor in the School of Education of Manhattanville College.
-Dorothy S. Strickland is the Samuel DeWitt Proctor Professor of Education, Emerita, at Rutgers University.
-Diana J. Quatroche is a professor and chair of the Department of Elementary, Early, and Special Education in the Bayh College of Education at Indiana State University.
+Shelley B. Wepner is dean and professor of education in the School of Education of Manhattanville College.
+Diana J. Quatroche is professor emerita in the Department of Teaching and Learning at Indiana State University.